PDAL/PDAL/book/stages/filters.cpd.md

 ]
 ```

-If [method] is not provided, the cpd filter will default to using the
+If [](method) is not provided, the cpd filter will default to using the
 rigid registration method.
 To get the transform matrix, you'll need to
 use the "metadata" option of the pipeline command: